top of page

 7. Radish

-Additionally, the absence of soil-borne pests such as root maggots and cutworms also serves as a contributing factor to its success.
-Overall, the unique combination of water and nutrients in an aquaponics system creates the perfect environment for radishes to thrive.
+Additionally, the absence of soil-borne pests such as root maggots and cutworms also contributes to its success.
+Overall, an aquaponics system's unique combination of water and nutrients creates the perfect environment for radishes to thrive.